jprzywoski/python-reference/source/docs/dunderdsc/delete.rst

 Description
 ====
-Called to delete the attribute on an instance instance of the owner class.
+Called to delete the attribute on an instance of the owner class.

 Syntax
 ====